 Today you walk along old church trails to the lake Nyvattnet, where you have lunch on the waterfront.
 At the end of the walk you pass by the farm museum Fjölstadtröa.

 The last day is a day of reflection.
 You still have a couple of kilometres to go along the coast and through the outskirts of Trondheim.
-At the intersection of Saksvik once stood a cross where pilgrims stopped to have their first look at Nideros.
+At the intersection of Saksvik once stood a cross where pilgrims stopped to have their first look at Nidaros.
 Here you can look out over the fjord and the city.
-The last kilometres to go straight through the heart of Trondheim, until you finally reach the goal of your journey: the Nideros Cathedral, where St. Olav is buried.
-In Nideros you receive your well-deserved pilgrim’s degree.
+The last kilometres to go straight through the heart of Trondheim, until you finally reach the goal of your journey: the Nidaros Cathedral, where St. Olav is buried.
+In Nidaros you receive your well-deserved pilgrim’s degree.